TakanariShimbo/open-super-whisper-v2/README.md

 # Open Super Whisper

-A PyQt6-based GUI application for audio transcription using OpenAI's Whisper API.
-This application allows users to record audio, send it to Whisper for transcription, and view the results.
+A PyQt6-based GUI application for audio transcription and LLM analysis using OpenAI's Whisper API and LLM models.
+This application allows users to record audio, send it to Whisper for transcription, process the transcription with LLMs, and view the results.

 ## Features